NetMQ/NetMQ.ReactiveExtensions/README.md

 - Subscriber: Project `NetMQ.ReactiveExtensions.SampleSubscriber`
 - Sample unit tests: Project `NetMQ.ReactiveExtensions.Tests`

-## Projects like this one

-- See [Obvs](https://github.com/inter8ection/Obvs), an fantastic RX wrapper which supports many transport layers including NetMQ, RabbitMQ and Azure, and many serialization methods including ProtoBuf and MsgPack.
-- See [Obvs.NetMQ](https://github.com/inter8ection/Obvs.Netmq), the RX wrapper with NetMQ as the transport layer.
-- Search for [all packages on NuGet that depend on RX](http://nugetmusthaves.com/Dependencies/Rx-Linq), and pick out the ones that are related to message buses.

 ## Notes - General

 - Compatible with all existing RX code.
 Can use `.Where()`, `.Select()`, `.Buffer()`, `.Throttle()`, etc.